JLBLine/WODEN/docs/sphinx/testing/cmake_testing/create_sky_model.rst

 that the correct COMPONENT/SOURCEs are retained (including the SHAPELET basis function parameters), and that the correct az/za are calculated for each time step.
 The sky model setup and expected results are stored in ``test_crop_sky_model.h``.

+The azimuth and zenith angle outputs are tested to match expectations to within an absolute tolerance of 1e-6 for the FLOAT compiled code, and 1e-12 for the DOUBLE.